csajedi/Treezy/README.md

 ## Modifying for your needs

-If you wish to use this service in your existing authenticated infrastructure, the easiest way would be to enable the JWT authentication commented out in `main.py`, and adding it as middleware to the endpoints you wish to have authentication guards for.
-It can be left open access by leaving the JWT commented out.
+If you wish to use this service in your existing authenticated infrastructure, the easiest way would be to enable the API secrets authentication commented out in `main.py`, and adding it as middleware to the endpoints you wish to have authentication guards for.
+It can be left open access by leaving the code for API secrets commented out.

 ## Security